-During the entire doctoral studies the students will be fully integrated members of the research groups of their supervisors and take part in all scientific and social group activities.
-The doctoral students will profit from the excellent research environment and the international network provided by the participating PIs and their groups.
-While being fully integrated into the network of the research labs and MGSE structure, doctoral students will be able to exert autonomy and develop their leadership and administration abilities.
+During the entire doctoral studies the students are fully integrated members of the research groups of their supervisors and take part in all scientific and social group activities.
+The doctoral students profit from the excellent research environment and the international network provided by the participating PIs and their groups.
+While being fully integrated into the network of the research labs and MGSE structure, doctoral students are be able to exert autonomy and develop their leadership and administration abilities.